Generic Name: canakinumab

 Hypersensitivity reactions have been reported with Ilaris therapy.
 During clinical trials, no anaphylactic reactions have been reported.
 It should be recognized that symptoms of the underlying disease being treated may be similar to symptoms of hypersensitivity.
 Ilaris should not be administered to any patients with known clinical hypersensitivity to Ilaris [see Contraindications (4) and Adverse Reactions (6.2)].

 Live vaccines should not be given concurrently with Ilaris [see Drug Interactions (7.2)].
 Since no data are available on either the efficacy or on the risks of secondary transmission of infection by live vaccines in patients receiving Ilaris, live vaccines should not be given concurrently with Ilaris.
 In addition, because Ilaris may interfere with normal immune response to new antigens, vaccinations may not be effective in patients receiving Ilaris.
-No data are available on the effectiveness of vaccinations with inactivated (killed) antigens in patients receiving Ilaris [see Drug Interactions (7.2)].
+Limited data are available on the response to vaccinations with inactivated (killed) antigens in patients receiving Ilaris [see Drug Interactions (7.2)].

-Because IL-1 blockade may interfere with immune response to infections, it is recommended that prior to initiation of therapy with Ilaris, adult and pediatric patients receive all recommended vaccinations, as appropriate, including pneumococcal vaccine and inactivated influenza vaccine.
+Because IL-1 blockade may interfere with immune response to infections, it is recommended that prior to initiation of therapy with Ilaris, adult and pediatric patients receive all recommended vaccinations, as appropriate and if feasible, including pneumococcal vaccine and inactivated influenza vaccine.
 (See current recommended immunization schedules at the website of the Centers for Disease Control, http://www.cdc.gov/vaccines/schedules/index.html).

 Macrophage Activation Syndrome